ajeeshcp/blog-post-management/README.md

 - `DELETE /api/posts/:id`: Allows authenticated users to delete their own blog post.

 - `POST /api/posts/:id/comment`: Allows authenticated users to post comments.
-- `GET /api/posts/:id/comment`: Allows users to view all the comments under a post.
+- `GET /api/posts/:id/comment`: Allows users to view all the comments under a post with a child-parent  relationship.

 ## Additional Features